-VPN feature may be affected when the value of MTU is changed, please also check your value of VPN mss by using "VPN mss set" command.
+VPN feature may be affected when the value of MTU is changed, please also check your value of VPN MSS in VPN and Remote Access >> PPP General Setup or VPN and Remote Access >> IPsec General Setup page.

-We recommend to put the same decreased value on VPN mss.
-For example, reducing the MTU from 1500 -> 1400, then it will need to reduct 100 from mss value.
+We recommend to put the same decreased value on VPN MSS.
+For example, reducing the MTU from 1500 -> 1400, then it will need to reduct 100 from MSS value.